highchair/artinruins-com/property-img/_To-DO.md

 # Pop Lofts
 + http://www.truthbox.com/45-poplofts

+# Post Office, Meeting Street
++ The new Brown Biomed expansion on Meeting Street in 2006 demolished a building that a Post Office was located in, owned by the University

 # Pulse Nightclub
 * Images in the Thurston Saw folder, Providence.
 P1010127.JPG, P1010128.JPG, P1010129.JPG

 # Red Fez
 * There is a photo of this building from 1977 in the Downtown Providence Historic District for the National Register

+# Sarah Doyle Women's Center Meeting Street
++ The new Brown Biomed expansion on Meeting Street in 2006 demolished this contributing building owned by the University listed in a College Hill survey as the Mary H. Parsons House.

 # Silver Spring
 * Find the old photos and rescan them.
 All are poor quality.